charles-bernard/IT_Miner/README.md

 ## Usage

-To run IT_Miner, you can open terminal and enter
+To run IT_Miner, you can open terminal and type:

     bash IT_Miner.sh